scottishgovernment/resources.mygov.scot/_additional/style-guide.md

 ### 4. Typographical variations

 Problem...
-If you have a guide format which encompasses several pages and each page has it’s own identity, is the H1 assigned to the Guide title or the page title?
-Semantics and HTML5 arguments aside, Here we have a need for a more punchy page title which sits somewhere between the defines styling of h1 and h2.
+If you have a guide format which encompasses several pages and each page has it's own identity, is the `<h1>` assigned to the guide title or the page title?
+Semantics and HTML5 arguments aside, we have a need for a more punchy page title which sits somewhere between the defined styling of `<h1>` and `<h2>`.

-Introducing Guide page h2...
+Introducing guide page `<h2>`...

 {% include example.html file="h2-guide" caption="h2 in a guide" height="100" %}

-Similarily we found a need for h2 emphasis in the instances that it’s recognised that h2 just don’t cut it.
+Similarily we found a need for `<h2>` emphasis in the instances that a `<h2>` just doesn’t cut it.

 {% include example.html file="h2-emphasis" caption="h2 with emphasis" height="100" %}

 ### 5. Breadcrumbs

 Currently breadcrumbs appear on all views expcept mobile (320px).
-They adopt the ‘small print’ size and line-height styling defined below...
+They adopt the 'small print' size and line-height styling defined below...

 {% include example.html file="breadcrumbs" caption="Breadcrumbs" height="100" %}

 ### 6. Informational notes

-It’s not good enough to rely on the html ‘blockquote’ element to render all information requiring some kind of highlighting.
+It's not good enough to rely on the html `<blockquote>` element to render all information requiring some kind of highlighting.
 Here we have a range of ‘informational notes’...

 {% include example.html file="note" caption="Note" %}